 I like data.
 Databases, writing queries to collect data, and informational reporting are fascinating activities for me.
-I have a degree in Information Management.
-I like information in all forms; I guess you could say that information is important to me.
-So during this time of self-quarantine, it’s essential that I have access to accurate, credible, trustworthy information and reports that help keep my family and me safe and healthy.
+I have a degree in Information Management, and it makes sense that I like information in all its forms; information is my thing.
+So during the time of self-quarantine, to feel safe, it was essential that I had access to accurate, credible, trustworthy information to help keep my family and me safe and healthy.

-On news shows and social media platforms, many times, “information“ is really an individual’s perspective or opinion.
-And when others don’t share that point of view, nasty disagreements can ensue.
+With news shows and social media, many times, “information“ is really an individual’s perspective or opinion.
+And when others don’t share that point of view, nasty disagreements can result.

 I’m all for having disagreements.
-There’s nothing inherently wrong with disagreeing with someone.
-I think sharing and discussing differing viewpoints is healthy and necessary to learn and grow.
-Differences in opinion and perspective can be voiced in a healthy, respectful, and productive way.
-My husband and I have differences in opinion, and when that happens, we usually speak calmly, in a respectful tone and demeanor.
+There’s nothing wrong with holding a different view or disagreeing with someone.
+I think sharing and discussing differing viewpoints is healthy and necessary for all of us to learn and grow.
+But these differences in opinion and perspective can absolutely be voiced in healthy, respectful, and productive ways.
+My husband and I have differences in opinion, and when that happens, we speak to each other calmly, using respectful tones and demeanor.
 Often we end up agreeing to disagree.
-We don’t hurt each other simply because we have differing viewpoints.
+We don’t intentionally hurt each other or try to change the mindset of the other simply because we have differing viewpoints.
 He’s entitled to his, and I’m entitled to mine.
 We don’t have to agree on everything.
 We are individuals.

 Differences in points of view can inspire us to question, listen, and learn something new.

-So I began sitting through the frightening parts, forcing myself to remember that I’m in my own home, that I’m an adult, that I’m safe.
-Little by little, I began to hear and learn things that I wouldn’t have otherwise.
+Having the opportunity to see issues from another’s point of view, and to learn something new, became more important to me than staying in my comfort zone.
+So I began sitting through the chaos and feeling the triggers, forcing myself to remember that I’m in my home, that I’m an adult, and that I’m safe.
+Slowly, I began hearing and learning things I wouldn’t have otherwise.
 My tolerance for witnessing heated differences of opinion eventually increased.
 Angry arguments between others began to feel less threatening.
 That, in itself, broadened my perspective.
-I found myself more willing to sit through what used to feel intimidating and scary.
-Having the opportunity to see issues from another’s point of view, and to learn something new, became more important to me than staying in my comfort zone.
+I found myself more willing to sit through what used to feel intimidating or scary.

-What are the pandemic and self quarantining teaching you about yourself?
+What have the pandemic and the isolation and quarantining taught you about yourself?
 What have you learned?
-To share your experience with my readers, go to DianeMetcalf.com/story and send me your story!
+If you want to share your experience, go to DianeMetcalf.com/story and tell me about it!